RaspberryPiFoundation/editor-api/README.md

 # ⚠️ REST API is deprecated

 We're moving towards using a GraphQL API replacement for all endpoints currently using REST.
-As such no further work will be conducted on the REST api endpoints in `app/controllers/api`, and we'd expect all requests to be mediated via the GraphQL API.
-There is a [GraphiQL](https://github.com/graphql/graphiql) instance availabe at the root of the API where queries can be tested.
+As such no further work will be conducted on the REST API endpoints in `app/controllers/api`, and we'd expect all requests to be mediated via the GraphQL API.
+There is a [GraphiQL](https://github.com/graphql/graphiql) instance available at the root of the API where queries can be tested.